chenjianjx/pizza-order-workflow-demo/doc/project-plan-to-delete.md

 # Plan

-## Create a spring boot micro service with dummy implementation
+## Create a spring boot micro service with dummy implementation  -- done
 * Create a spring boot application
   * Contains a db starter
   * Contains a rest template starter